 Depending on how strict you are, the fasting period may or may not contain calorie free items such as black coffee or non-fruit tea.

-This is the simplest method to start with as all it involves is removing one meal from your daily routine.
+This is the simplest method in the world of different fasting types to start with as all it involves is removing one meal from your daily routine.
 For example, skipping breakfast and waiting for lunch or eating a larger lunch and missing dinner.

 There are also many sub-fasting categories of fasting: